Yunus Social Business: Unusual Pioneers

 Unusual Pioneers is a social-intrapreneurship accelerator for corporations.
-It was co-initiated in 2021 by Yunus Social Business, the World Economic Forum’s Schwab Foundation and Porticus.
-Participants of the 2021 cohort included social intrapreneurs representing Suez, Novartis, Unilever, Tata Trust, Accenture, ClubMed, Axa and Mastercard among others.
+It was co-initiated in 2021 by Yunus Social Business, the World Economic Forum's Schwab Foundation and Porticus.
+Participants in the 2021 cohort included social intrapreneurs representing Suez, Novartis, Unilever, Tata Trust, Accenture, ClubMed, Axa, Mastercard, and others.

 Take a Stake Consortium

-The Take a Stake Consortium is a funding initiative by Yunus Social Business and Waste Foundation, launched in 2021.
+The Take a Stake Consortium is a funding initiative by the Yunus Social Business and Waste Foundation, launched in 2021.
 The consortium has been joined by the Swedish International Development Cooperation Agency and IKEA Social Entrepreneurship.
-It aims to bring together sector expertise of all members to fund social businesses in the WASH and Waste sectors, initially in East Africa and India.
-Take a Stake thus aims to contribute towards closing a funding gap in the WASH and Waste sectors.
+Take a Stake aims to close a funding gap in the WASH and waste sectors, initially in East Africa and India.